-Solicitation of any kind is prohibited in the residential areas without express permission and approval of the Director of Finance and Administration.
-Residents should report immediately to the Business Office or Public Safety anyone who may be in the residence hall selling goods or services.
+Solicitation of any kind is prohibited in the residential areas without express permission and approval of the Business Office.
+Residents should report immediately to the Business Office or Security Office anyone who may be in the residence hall selling goods or services.